Mikhail22/Documents/raw-strings.rst

 string for deciding when to stop and return a string variable.

-Explanation with an example: say we have a text block with 2 leading spaces.
-To make them into a string simply write:
+**Explanation with an example: **

+|  Say we have a text block with 2 leading spaces.
+|  To make them into a string simply write:

 .. code:: python